sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/do_not_run_out_of_STEAM.md

 best effort.
 Avoid wasting your energy on second-guessing yourself, but use it to make the most of the situation.
 Schedule a moment to revisit your decision at a later time, and reflect on the outcomes.
 This will help you to learn from your choices, and help you improve your self-awareness and decision-making skills.

+## Contextual forces

+### Enablers
+The following factors support effective application of the practice:

+* Understanding of personal goals and ambitions.
+* Awareness of individual needs and willingness to confront them.
+* Dedication to daily reflection and self-assessment.
+* Preference for visual aids in understanding complex situations.
+* Desire to take control of life and make decisions autonomously.

+### Deterrents
+The following factors prevent effective application of the practice:

+* Lack of clarity regarding personal goals and ambitions.
+* Tendency to rely on external influences for decision-making.
+* Disconnect from personal needs and avoidance of self-confrontation.
+* Difficulty in self-management and lack of discipline.
+* Perception of current circumstances as satisfactory, neglecting the need for decision-making refinement.

 ## Application